fellesverkstedet/European-ShopBot-installations/README.md

 Files are set up and tested and used at your own risk.
 Be carefull!

+Lines to edit for custom setup:
+* Line **399**: Change value to so that Z zero will be at top of sacrafacial layer.
+* Line **152**: Set the coordiantes of the center of your fixed Z zero plate

 ### Known bugs

 ShopBot moved too fast at one point